-Our School has signed an agreement with the National Judges College and the Supreme People's Court of China for educating Chinese judges.
+Our School collaborates with the National Judges College and the Supreme People's Court of China in educating Chinese judges.
 Every year, 30 Chinese judges are admitted to our LLM programme.
-During their one year study at City University Law School, the Chinese judge students spend one month studying at an overseas university.
-In 2010, Korea University College of Law became a co-partner by hosting and organizing seminars and visits for the Chinese judge students in Korea.
-The purpose is for them to learn about Korean law and legal system.
-The Chinese judges were also privileged to an exclusive study tour to Europe to visit local judicial organs and exchange with celebrities in legal profession.
+During their one year study at CityU Law School, the Chinese judge students spend one month studying at an overseas university.
+In 2010, Korea University College of Law became a co-partner by hosting and organising seminars and visits for the Chinese judge students in Korea.
+The purpose is for them to learn about the Korean law and legal system.
+In the past years, the Chinese judges were also privileged to an exclusive study tour to Europe to visit local judicial organs and exchange with celebrities in the legal profession.

-In addition, we also organize a short-term advanced programme for Chinese senior judges twice a year.
+In addition, we also organise short-term advanced programmes for Chinese senior judges twice a year.
 The presence of these Mainland judges in our School offers an exceptional and unique opportunity to our students, staff members and practitioners to better understand the Chinese legal system and its development.